Where to Eat Wagashi in Kyoto: Umezono Sanjo–Teramachi (Mitarashi Dango & Kakigori)

 Deep, fragrant brown sugar syrup with warabi mochi so soft it melts instantly on the tongue

 When our turn came, the staff guided us upstairs to a cozy two-person table near the stairs.
-From the window, we caught glimpses of the lively crowds flowing through the Sanjo–Teramachi intersection.
-We had originally planned to order the Hana-Tenshin set, but it had already sold out.
-Instead, we chose the Brown Sugar Shiratama with Brown Sugar Warabi Mochi Kakigori (shaved ice) and a set of mitarashi dango with mitsu-mame.
+From the window, we watched the steady flow of people passing through the Sanjo–Teramachi intersection.
+We had originally planned to order the Hana-Tenshin set, but it’s made in limited quantities each day and had already sold out.
+Instead, we ordered the Brown Sugar Shiratama with Brown Sugar Warabi Mochi Kakigori (shaved ice), along with a set of mitarashi dango served with mitsu-mame.

-The Brown Sugar Shiratama Warabi Mochi Kakigori (Kyoto shaved ice) arrived like a petite mountain of freshly fallen snow, generously drizzled with glossy brown sugar syrup.
-One spoonful and we were immediately captivated by the depth of its aroma—rich and caramel-like, yet layered with a faint bitterness that kept it from being cloying.
-The shiratama—small, chewy rice dumplings—had a pleasantly tender bite with a gentle rice fragrance, pairing perfectly with the syrup’s earthy sweetness.
-The warabi mochi was luxuriously soft, nearly dissolving upon contact, adding an indulgent textural contrast to the dessert.
+The Brown Sugar Shiratama Warabi Mochi Kakigori arrived like a small mound of freshly fallen snow, generously drizzled with glossy brown sugar syrup.
+From the first spoonful, the depth of aroma stood out—rich and caramel-like, with a subtle bitterness that kept the sweetness in check.
+The shiratama rice dumplings were gently chewy with a faint rice fragrance, pairing beautifully with the earthy sweetness of the syrup.
+The warabi mochi, luxuriously soft, nearly dissolved on contact, adding a smooth, indulgent contrast in texture.

-The other order, mitarashi dango with mitsu-mame, was a beautifully balanced mix of tradition and presentation.
-The first thing to hit was the inviting aroma of their signature sauce.
-The tawara-shaped dango (a traditional straw rice bale shape rarely seen today) were grilled to perfection, with a light char on the outside and a sweet-salty glaze instantly evoking the cozy, nostalgic feel of classic Japanese dramas.
-The accompanying mitsu-mame featured chilled agar jelly cubes, sweet red beans, shiratama, and chestnuts, served with a small pot of kuromitsu (black sugar syrup) to pour to taste.
-Refreshing and well-balanced, it was just the right portion in both flavor and size.
+The second dish, mitarashi dango with mitsu-mame, struck a satisfying balance between tradition and presentation.
+The aroma of the signature sauce arrived first.
+The tawara-shaped dango—a traditional straw rice bale form rarely seen today—were grilled just enough to create a light char, their sweet-salty glaze instantly evoking the nostalgic warmth of classic Japanese dramas.
+Alongside them, the mitsu-mame featured chilled agar jelly cubes, sweet red beans, shiratama, and chestnuts, accompanied by a small pot of kuromitsu (black sugar syrup) to pour to taste.
+Refreshing and well-balanced, the set felt thoughtfully portioned, both in flavor and in scale.

 Umezono Sanjo–Teramachi Menu & Popular Picks